kksgandhi/personal_site/Triadic_Game_Design-Harteveld.md

 Reality, Meaning, and Play

+#todo this could probably use a reread now that I have a better grasp on game design generally.

 ([[leadership|Leadership skill]]s with games, Yee 2006, check it out)

 You always learn within a game, does that translate to the outside